 For some applications, some number of optical fibers is bundled together, forming a fiber bundle or fiber-optic bundle.
 In most cases, one uses multimode large-core silica fibers or plastic fibers.
 Sometimes, only a small number of fibers is joined – for example, seven fibers, where six of them are arranged around one central one –, while in other cases one uses a very large number of fibers.

 The fibers are often put together such that they form a hexagonal pattern (see Figure 1).
+They can then also be called fiber arrays.
 Alternatively, they may be assembled randomly, i.e., with an irregular pattern.
 The overall shape may be hexagonal, approximately circular or rectangular, but other forms (e.g. rings) are possible as well.
 One can bundle bare glass or plastic fibers, or sometimes fibers which have some thin polymer coating (e.g. of polyimide), which does not substantially increase the fiber diameter and may serve to reduce mechanical stress.

 For imaging applications (see below), and sometimes requires bundles consisting of many very small fibers.
 They are often not made directly by bundling a large number of such fibers.
 An alternative fabrication method starts with a process similar to the fabrication of a fiber-optic plate, where one bundles fibers, fuses them to obtain another fiber preform, and draws that into a multi-fiber, containing many fiber cores.
 That process can be repeated to obtain a further increased number of fibers, and one can then assemble many such multi-multi-fibers side by side.
 It is possible to later on separate all the contained fibers again with an etching process, if the preform contains a suitable type of glass between the fibers which can be etched away.
 Such bundles are called leached imaging bundles.